 Acknowledging the Mistake Clearly

-When saying sorry, to someone with autism it’s important to be clear about the mistake.
+As taught in ABA therapy, it’s important to be clear and direct about your mistake.
 Being upfront about what went wrong demonstrates sincerity and understanding.
 Autistic individuals value honesty and directness in communication so avoiding apologies is key.

 By stating the error you show respect for their preference for interactions.
 This honest approach can build trust and help in resolving the issue.
 Recognizing the mistake with clarity also aligns with the focus on communication styles, in neurodiversity, which enhances an exchange during the apology process.